 Band 2

 Course # 1302310

 Grade 9-12

 Level

 Length 1 year

 Prerequisite Band I

 Credit 1

+This course is designed to extend musicianship skills and

+the developme ent of technical skills through performance

-This course is designed to extend musicianship skills and the development of technical skills through performance in instrumental ensembles.
+the development of technical skills through performance in instrumental ensembles.
 The content will include the production of characteristic tone, and the development of basic band performance techniques, musical literacy, and music appreciation.